farakavco/Crow/README.md

 # Author: Amin Etesamian

-# Last Modified: 04/02/2016
+# Last Modified: 03/02/1395

-# Version: 0.0.1
+# Version: 0.0.2a

 # Introduction:
-	This Web API is (preferbly) used to transfer log messages from monitoring services to Slack channels.
+	This Web API is (preferbly) used to transfer log messages or files from monitoring services to Slack channels.

 # Usage: